sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 This repository contains efforts to reverse-engineer the protocol of the ZWO ASI120MM-S camera.

-This work is currently based on version 0.1.0214 of the library.
+This work is currently based on version 0.1.0320 of the library.

 ## List of files

 filename                           | description
 -----------------------------------|--------------------------------------------------------------------------------------------------------------
 README.md                          | Description of the library
-MD5SUM                             | contains MD5 checksums of the original library files (v0.1.0214).
+MD5SUM                             | contains MD5 checksums of the original library and include files (v0.1.0320).
-ASICamera2.h                       | The original header file (v0.1.0214)
+ASICamera2.h                       | The original header file (v0.1.0320)
 libASICamera2.a                    | The original static library
-libASICamera2.so.0.1.0214          | The original dynamic library
+libASICamera2.so.0.1.0320          | The original dynamic library
-patch-library.py                   | A script to make patched versions of the library where all references to "libusb" are replaced by "libUSB". libASICamera2_patched.a            | The patched static library; uses "libUSB_<xxx>" rather than "libusb_<xxx>" calls. libASICamera2_patched.so.0.1.0214  | The patched dynamic library; uses "libUSB_<xxx>" rather than "libusb_<xxx>" calls.
+patch-library.py                   | A script to make patched versions of the library where all references to "libusb" are replaced by "libUSB". libASICamera2_patched.a            | The patched static library; uses "libUSB_<xxx>" rather than "libusb_<xxx>" calls. libASICamera2_patched.so.0.1.0320  | The patched dynamic library; uses "libUSB_<xxx>" rather than "libusb_<xxx>" calls.
 ISSUES.txt                         | A text file describing several issues with the current include file and library asi-test.cc                        | A test program that controls the camera and captures a bunch of images. libUSB.h                           | A set of functions that mimic libusb behavior (header file)